amperity/amperity-docs/shared/credentials_settings.rst

 The `region <https://docs.snowflake.com/en/user-guide/intro-regions>`__ |ext_link| in which your |destination-name| account is hosted.
 Use the `CURRENT_REGION <https://docs.snowflake.com/en/sql-reference/functions/current_region>`__ |ext_link| argument in |destination-name| to return the value for your region.

 .. credential-snowflake-region-end

+**Username**

+.. credential-snowflake-username-start

+A username with permission to access |destination-name|.

+.. credential-snowflake-username-end

+**SNOWFLAKE** (AWS-specific)

+**IAM access key**

+.. credential-snowflake-iam-access-key-start

+Required.
+The IAM access key (along with the secret key) that that allows Amperity to autheticate to Snowflake.

+.. credential-snowflake-iam-access-key-end

+**IAM role ARN**

+.. credential-snowflake-iam-role-arn-start

+The IAM role ARN (Amazon Resource Name) that is used by Amperity to access Snowflake.

+.. credential-snowflake-iam-role-arn-end

+**IAM secret key**

+.. credential-snowflake-iam-secret-key-start

+Requried.
+The IAM secret key (along with the access key) that allows Amperity to autheticate to Snowflake.

+.. credential-snowflake-iam-secret-key-end

+**SNOWFLAKE** (Azure-specific)

+**Account name**

+.. credential-snowflake-account-name-start

+The account name for Microsoft Azure Blob Storage.

+.. credential-snowflake-account-name-end

+**Shared access signature**

+.. credential-snowflake-shared-access-signature-start

+The shared access signature that allows access to a Microsoft Azure Blob Storage container.

+.. credential-snowflake-shared-access-signature-end